Jeremy Fisher: Life and career

-His third album, entitled Goodbye Blue Monday, with fellow Canadian Hawksley Workman, was released on March 27, 2007 by his new record label, Aquarius Records.
+His third album, entitled Goodbye Blue Monday, with fellow Canadian Hawksley Workman, was released on March 27, 2007, by his new record label, Aquarius Records.
 The single "Cigarette" was serviced to radio in Canada after a surprise add at Toronto radio station 104.5 CHUM-FM in early 2007.
 A home-made video for the song has been viewed over two million times on YouTube.
 On August 20, 2007, Fisher made his U.S. television debut on The Late Late Show with Craig Ferguson.
 The following night, he again appeared on the Late Late Show but this time with Craig Northey and Pat Steward of Odds.
-Goodbye Blue Monday was released in the United States on August 28, 2007 through Wind-up Records.
+Goodbye Blue Monday was released in the United States on August 28, 2007, through Wind-up Records.

 In April and May 2008, Fisher opened for The Proclaimers on their North American tour.
 He also opened for several of Great Big Sea's Ontario shows in September 2009, eventually making a guest appearance on their 2010 album Safe Upon the Shore.

 His album Flood was released on October 26, 2010, followed in 2012 by Mint Juleps.

 In June 2012, he launched a "Catch and Release" series with singer-songwriter Jim Bryson, in which the two musicians collaborated on a project to write and release a song in a single day.
 The first song in the series, "The Age of Asparagus", was released on June 7, 2012.

 His 2014 album, The Lemon Squeeze, features a duet with Serena Ryder.

 In February 2021 he released Hello Blue Monday, an album of new rerecordings of songs from Goodbye Blue Monday.

+Television series Family Law uses the song "Uh-Oh" as its opening theme.

 Children's music

-Fisher has also released music for children, inspired in part by making music for and with his own kids.
+Fisher has also released music for children, inspired in part by making music for and with his own daughters.

-His first children's album, Highway to Spell, was released on March 9, 2018 and credited to "Jeremy Fisher Junior".
+His first children's album, Highway to Spell, was released on March 9, 2018, and credited to "Jeremy Fisher Junior".
 The album was a Canadian Folk Music Award nominee for Children's Album of the Year at the 14th Canadian Folk Music Awards.

 In 2022 he created the children's television series Jeremy and Jazzy, costarring animated versions of Fisher and singer-actress Aiza Ntibarikure.
 Say Hello, an album of songs from the series, was a Juno Award nominee for Children's Album of the Year at the Juno Awards of 2023.